BrainStOrmics/Romeo/README.md

 [![python~=3.8](https://img.shields.io/badge/python-3.8-brightgreen)](https://www.python.org/)
 [![License: GPL3.0](https://img.shields.io/badge/License-GPL3.0-yellow)](https://opensource.org/license/gpl-3-0/)

 Cell type classification is a crucial stage in single-cell and spatial transcriptome analysis.
-Conep, which stands for **con**sistency between gene **e**xpression and cell **p**ositive rate, is a valuable tool for precisely and reliably identifying marker genes.
+Conep, which stands for **con**sistency between gene **e**xpression levels and cell **p**ositivity rates, is a valuable tool for precisely and reliably identifying marker genes.
 Its efficiency in identifying biologically significant marker genes quickly makes it an indispensable asset for enhancing our comprehension of cellular diversity and function.

 ![image](assets/workflow_of_conep.jpg)